certeu/morio/docs/docs/guides/design/readme.md

 ### Streaming data

-- Before Morio, our solution was based on batch-processing -- running a variety of queries at regular intervals to monitor the incoming data.
+- Before Morio, our solution was based on batch processing -- running a variety of queries at regular intervals to monitor the incoming data.
 - With Morio, we wanted a streaming data solution, so we can get as close to real-time as possible.